 “Creating something that you know will make someone else happy is what great design is all about.”

 Since establishing your studio ten years ago, you have collaborated with a number of leading design brands, but what makes Northern so special?

 We have a very special connection to Northern.
 When founder Ove Rogne asked if we would be interested in collaborating with him; of course we said yes.

 Northern does not cater to short lived trends.
-They make timeless pieces that are built to last.
+We make timeless pieces that are built to last.
 We spent years developing what would go on to become a collection of bold, beautiful and functional lighting, furniture and interior accessories.

-To be part of a Norwegian brand, and wider creative team, that is challenging the world’s design scene, while still having Nordic values and characteristics at its heart, is such an incredible honour.
+To be part of a Norwegian brand, and its wider creative team, that is challenging the world’s design scene, while still having Nordic values and characteristics at its heart, is such an incredible honour.

 As Northern’s Design Directors, as well as internationally acclaimed independent designers, what does an average day in the studio look like for you?

 We start with a cup of coffee and only then do we sit down and plan the day.
 There are always calls and emails from clients and suppliers to answer, and after that we usually head into meetings or go out on factory visits.

 Whether it’s throwing around new ideas together, solving production issues with our technicians or chatting with a manufacturer, we love what we do and are constantly inspired by the world around us.